What Happened to Ginger Smith: Artistry

 the love

-Like a fool on a fool’s journey, day after day, I marched onto the field, cymbals crashing, knowing deep down I couldn’t play.
+Day after day, ‘like a fool on a fool’s journey’, I marched onto the playing field, cymbals crashing, knowing deep down I couldn’t play that way.

 . . .